-NAFEMS CFD Advisory Board (CAB) for Germany, Austria, and Switzerland (DACH)
+NAFEMS Computational Fluid Dynamics Advisory Board (CAB) for Germany, Austria, and Switzerland (DACH)

-At the beginning of 2012, the NAFEMS DACH steering committee decided to increase support for CFD activities.
+At the beginning of 2012, the NAFEMS DACH steering committee decided to increase support for Computational Fluid Dynamics activities.
 Consequently, the NAFEMS DACH CFD Advisory Board was founded.

-The main topic of the first meeting in Munich was to define the aims and the goals of the group in coordination with the international NAFEMS CFD working group and the NAFEMS DACH steering committee.
+The main topic of the first meeting in Munich was to define the aims and the goals of the group in coordination with the international NAFEMS Computational Fluid Dynamicsworking group and the NAFEMS DACH steering committee.

-The basic activities of the CAB are the support of the NAFEMS DACH steering committee in the field of CFD.
+The basic activities of the CAB are the support of the NAFEMS DACH steering committee in the field of Computational Fluid Dynamics.